alugocp/emacs.d/README.md

 ```

 ## Todo
-- [ ] Figure out how to indent by only tab-width spaces
+- [x] Figure out how to indent by only tab-width spaces (at least for `typescript-mode`)
-- [ ] Don't have scratch buffer when opening files
+- [x] Make git gutter colors more vibrant
-- [ ] Run as daemon when command is invoked
+- [x] Don't have scratch buffer when opening files
 - [ ] CMD + left should stop at preceeding whitespace
 - [ ] Leverage `(indent-region)` for CMD + ] (remap tab switching to avoid collision)
 - [ ] Find some inverse of `(indent-region)` and map it to CMD + [